papatangosierra/serifu/README.md

 A sound effect translation is indicated by a line starting with a `*` character.
 A sound effect may have an optional transliteration in parentheses.
 Space between the initial `*` and the text of the sound effect is ignored.

+These are all valid sound effect lines:

         *crash
         * tikka tikka
         * BOOOM (dokaaan)

 #### Side Notes

-A side note meant to clarify something for the benefit of someone else reading the she script (e.g., the letterer or editor), but which does not represent any text on the page of the book itself, is indicated by a line beginning with "!".
+A side note contains text for the benefit of someone else reading the script (e.g., the letterer or editor), but which does _not_ represent any text on the page of the comic itself, is indicated by a line beginning with "!".

         Haruhi: Look, just show me where the cryptid is and nobody gets hurt!
         !
 Haruhi says ウーマー, a wasei eigo construction from the acronym "UMA," or "Unidentified Mysterious Animal."
 "Cryptid" is more idiomatic English.

+Or

+        * WOOOOOOOO!!
+        !
+Crowd cheering sound effect continues across all panels on page.

 The `!` notation is _not_ meant to be used for text that should be included on the page as a note to the reader.
 That would be better indicated by something like: